adabas/Computational_model_checks/README.md

 # Computational analyses: Imagined experiences induce endogenous reinforcement learning

 This repository contains the codes for:
-a. simulating data with the five models of interest.
+* simulating data with the five models of interest.
 The scripts also run sanity checks on the code.
-b. computing model fit to the participant data (choices and rewards).
+* computing model fit to the participant data (choices and rewards).

 ## Script overview
 To run each script, check and, if required, update the first section.